Ruby Gillman, Teenage Kraken: Development

-Screenwriters Brian C. Brown and Elliott DiGuiseppi initially pitched the story of a family of sea monsters living on land in plain sight to Chris Kuser, a development executive at DreamWorks Animation.
+By June 27, 2015 Screenwriters Brian C. Brown and Elliott DiGuiseppi initially pitched the story of a family of sea monsters living on land in plain sight to Chris Kuser, a development executive at DreamWorks Animation.
 Titled Meet the Gillmans, the script drew from their shared memories of growing up in Oviedo, Florida as well as Brown's personal experiences as a first generation Cuban American, The Gillman family are loosely based on Brown's real life family.

 First time feature producer Kelly Cooney Cilella came on board as producer in April 2019.
 She previously worked as a story coordinator on Shrek 2, a development executive at DreamWorks Animation and a producer on the short film Bilby.

 With original director Paul Tibbitt at the helm, and the addition of another writer, Neighbors from Hell creator Pam Brady, the film slowly started moving forward.
-In 2020 Faryn Pearl, who had known Cooney Cilella while working on Trolls World Tour came on board as the film's first head of story.
+In 2020, Faryn Pearl, who had known Cooney Cilella while working on Trolls World Tour came on board as the film's first head of story.

 Cooney Cilella assembled her crew for the film, with Pierre-Oliver Vincent as production designer and Dave Walvoord as visual effects supervisor, the two having worked together in their respective roles on How to Train Your Dragon 2 and How to Train Your Dragon: The Hidden World.
 Jon Gutman as Head of Layout, who had worked on this position on The Croods: A New Age.
 First time lead editor Michelle Mendenhall, and first time art director Frederic William Stewart gave the film a unique look, and promoted some of the employees who worked on Trolls World Tour into first time leadership roles during the production, and also brought in some talent from DreamWorks's TV division for this film.

 Cooney Cilella wanted to bring the film in a new direction, so after Tibbitt stepped down from his role as director, she contacted Kirk DeMicco, who had most recently directed the 2021 film Vivo to be director with Pearl being promoted as co-director.
 Tibbitt was credited in the final film under "special thanks".

 Additional material for the film's screenplay was provided by Baby Mama writer/director Michael McCullers, Meghan Malloy, and the film's co-directors.